TEXT-Fitch rates New York City GOs 'AA'

 2012-2016 are sizeable at $2.5 billion for fiscal 2014, $3.1 billion for fiscal

-standards.
-Given the city's long history of eliminating gaps by the time the
+Given the city's long history of eliminating gaps by the time the budget is

 Factors that Fitch believes may pressure the city's credit profile include the